 Doing a little exercise everyday, will have so many benefits for you!
 This is great news for all of our patients who have been doing their daily 3×5, and even better news for those who haven’t started yet – there’s twice as many reasons to get moving!

 Here’s a couple:

 Just 5 minutes of intense exercise either immediately before or after a meal has been shown to improve insulin sensitivity and lower blood glucose levels Blood Glucose Responses to Type, Intensity, Duration, and Timing of Exercise.
 Because of this, we gleefully prescribe ‘Exercise Snacking’ as a no-cost treatment to all of our diabetes patients regardless of age, fitness or mobility.
 Now, a new study has shown that compared to doing nothing, 15 minutes of daily moderate to vigorous physical activity can reduce the mortality risk for people over 60 by 22%.

 Doing your 3x5 everyday will help you on your road to weight loss.
-If you carry extra weight around your midsection, losing weight is important and beneficial in helping with insulin resistance.
+If you carry extra weight around your midsection, losing weight and becoming a healthy weight is important and beneficial in helping with insulin resistance.
 Carrying excess visceral fat (a type of fat that’s stored around your internal organs) is associated with an increased risk of developing other health conditions like heart disease, stroke, and bowel cancer!
 The importance of weight management in type 2 diabetes mellitus

 If you are someone with prediabetes, even a small amount of weight loss can improve your health.
 A study has found that in people with prediabetes, for every kilogram lost there was a 16% reduction in risk of developing type 2 diabetes Effect of Weight Loss With Lifestyle Intervention on Risk of Diabetes.